Gatada/Godot2DChess/readme.md

 ## Known Issues

-1. There seems to be no checks for Check nor Checkmate.
+1. There os no checks for Stalemate, Check or Checkmate.
+2. Moves that puts the King in jeopardy is not prevented.
+3. There are some hard to reproduce capture bugs (seen only with pawns so far).

 Johan